 happens when blood flow to part of the brain is interrupted.
 This can cause serious brain damage from a lack of oxygen.
-Brain function may be affected depending on where the stroke happens.
 A stroke caused by a blood clot is called an ischemic stroke.
-Ischemic stroke is the most common type.
-A stroke caused by a burst or torn blood vessel is called a hemorrhagic stroke.
+A stroke caused by a burst or torn blood vessel is called an intracerebral hemorrhage, or a hemorrhagic stroke.
 When stroke symptoms go away completely within minutes to hours and do not cause damage, it is called a transient ischemic attack (TIA).
 A TIA is a warning sign that you are at risk of soon having a stroke.

 - You have any of the following signs of a stroke: